tscnlab/LabHandbook/documentation/src/sops/light_measurement_devices/KleinColorimeter.md

    2. Postion the light measurement devices on the rail so that the cabel of Klein is not squashed against the back of the black box

 ## Measurement procedure
+_Since this measurement usually takes the longest, you should start with this measurement first._

    1. Open the software.
-If the conncetion between Klein and Laptop is established, click "Connection to" in the horizontal upper panel, to find out whether that the device is recognized by the software. .
+If the conncetion between Klein and Laptop is established, click "Connection to" in the horizontal upper panel, to find out whether that the device is recognized by the software.
+If the connection does not work, click "Connect Colorimeter" and select "DEMO: K-10".
+   2. Should you want to reactivate the connection to the device from the offline mode, you can do so by pressing CLTR + I. In order for this to work successfully, the device must be connected to the software when first opening it.
-   2. Click "Tools" in the same upper panel and in the following "Logging tool".
+   3. Click "Tools" in the upper panel and in the following "Logging tool".
-   3. In the newly opened window, two modulators controll the duration and sample rate of the measurement.
+   4. In the newly opened window, two modulators controll the duration and sample rate of the measurement.
 Choose "60 sec." measurement duration and "fast" sampling rate.
-   4. Click the "start"-button in the right of the window to start the measurement
+   6. Click the "start"-button in the right of the window to start the measurement.